-We’re delighted to announce four new monthlong original content reading challenges for all our school and library partners to use during the fall and winter of 2022!
+We’re delighted to announce four new monthlong original content reading challenges for all our school and library partners to use during the fall of 2022!
 Geared for readers in grades 3–5, our original content challenges each include 12 or 13 Short Stacks—short and snappy nonfiction stories on compelling and curriculum-aligned topics—and easy-to-use teaching materials to keep students reading and logging all year long.

 Why We’re Building Up Our Content Challenges

 Providing reading content in Beanstack is one more way that we’re working to streamline the reading challenge experience for busy students, teachers, media specialists and librarians.
 When we surveyed more than 400 educators at the end of 2021, 75% of respondents told us that content integrations in Beanstack would be extremely or very useful.
 In response, we rolled out our first original content reading challenges in March and April featuring factual, fun, and kid-friendly stories about a coast-to-coast reading road trip and a library learning adventure.

 “These [Short Stacks] were great,” said Jessica Schneider, an elementary school media specialist in Broward County, Florida, after wrapping up their successful Love Your Library original content challenge in April.
 “They were short, they were appropriate, and they were interesting … It hooks them.”